susam/dotfiles/mac-setup.md

  3. Under *Shared* and *Devices*, select all items.
  4. Under *Tags*, deselect *Recent Tags*.
  5. Go to *Finder* > *Preferences* > *Advanced*.
- 6. Select *Show all filename extensions".
+ 6. Select *Show all filename extensions*.
  7. From the menu, select *View* > *Show Path Bar*.
  8. From the menu, select *View* > *Show Status Bar*.
  9. From the menu, select *View* > *Customize Toolbar* and drag the